rhomobile/rhomobile-docs/docs/en/edge/guide/rhoArchitecture.md

-# RMS 5.1 Supported Platforms
+# RMS 5.2 Supported Platforms

 The RhoMobile Suite (RMS) is an integrated development environment for Mac OS X and Windows development hosts that can target multiple mobile-device platforms from a single code base.
 RhoMobile apps employ an HTML front-end that presents the UI component and passes device calls through to the underlying hardware.
 RhoStudio also supports native app development.

+**New in RMS 5.2 is support for Android 5.0 Lollipop**.
+The RhoMobile suite can now be used to build apps for consumer devices running the latest Android OS.
+Support for Lollipop on Zebra devices is coming soon.

 ##Supported Mobile-Device Platforms
 <table class="table table-stripe table-bordered">